Using the VQL Shell¶

 The VQL Shell includes a “command log” that saves the last VQL statements run.
 This command log is maintained between several executions of the Administration Tool.
 You can see it in the tab Execution Log.

-You can use the Elements Tree to speed up writing VQL statements:
+You can use the Server Explorer to speed up writing VQL statements:

 SELECT <fields of the view> FROM <view name>.